fbn776/OOPLab-S3/README.md

 #### (D) Package

-8) Write a Java program which contains three classes A, B and Main.
+8) Write a Java program which contains three classes animalpackage.Animal, B and Main.
-   The class A is in package ‘packageone’ and contains a method ‘methodClassOne’ that prints a message stating that it is printed from class A.
+   The class animalpackage.Animal is in package ‘packageone’ and contains a method ‘methodClassOne’ that prints a message stating that it is printed from class animalpackage.Animal.
    Similarly, class B is in package ‘packagetwo’ and contains a method ‘methodClassTwo’ that prints a message stating that it is printed from class B.
    The Main class imports these classes, creates their instances and invokes their corresponding methods.
-9) Consider a scenario where an interface named ‘Animal’ is in a package named ‘animalpackage’ and it declares two methods ‘get_cries’ and ‘get_eating_type’ that are place holders for printing the cry and eating type of animals.
+9) Consider a scenario where an interface named ‘animalpackage.Animal’ is in a package named ‘animalpackage’ and it declares two methods ‘get_cries’ and ‘get_eating_type’ that are place holders for printing the cry and eating type of animals.
    The subpackages of ‘animalpackage’ are ‘herbivorous’ and ‘carnivourous’.
-The ‘herbivorous’ package contains two classes ‘Cow’ and ‘Elephant’ that implements the ‘Animal’ interface.
+The ‘herbivorous’ package contains two classes ‘Cow’ and ‘Elephant’ that implements the ‘animalpackage.Animal’ interface.
    Similarly, the ‘carnivourous’ package contains ‘Lion’ and ‘Bear’ that too implement the interface.
 Design a Main class that import these classes and invokes the corresponding methods.